 These results have been validated in a prospective cohort pending publication

-Disclaimer: Extracorporeal therapies are complex and need full understanding of technical and clinical issues.
-Adequator is no substitute for technical and clinical reasoning.
-No medical decision should be made solely on results of this program.
+Disclaimer: Extracorporeal therapies are complex and require a full understanding of technical and clinical considerations.
+Adequator is not a substitute for clinical or technical reasoning.
+No medical decision should be made solely on this program’s results.